 - a voluntary asset transfer to, or purchase of, any financial instrument that reduces net worth unless the entire balance of the asset can be liquidated for the claimant’s benefit.

 One way to protect assets in the past, besides giving money away, was to purchase an immediate annuity.
-It is now clear that purchasing an annuity to reduce the asset value will result in a transfer penalty.
+It is now clear that purchasing an annuity to reduce the asset value will result in a transfer penalty (so do not do it!).

 What does all this mean?